 - On financial stability, refer to the conclusions above; - On long-term investment in the EU, EFRAG's view is that asset allocation decisions are driven by a variety of factors, among which external financial reporting requirements might play some part but do not appear to be a key driver.
-There is no indication that IFRS 17 in isolation would lead to any significant changes in European insurers' decisions on asset allocation or holding periods (Appendix III paragraphs 96 to 123); - On procyclicality and volatility, EFRAG believes that IFRS 17 has mixed effects on procyclicality defined in terms of financial variables moving in the same direction as the financial cycle.
-IFRS 17 may result in more volatile financial performance measures.
-However, from the evidence collected, it is not likely that this volatility is related to economic cycles and, as such, does not play a specific role in producing pro-cyclical or anti-cyclical effects.
-EFRAG also assesses that IFRS 17 has not the potential to reinforce economic cycles, such as overstating profits and thus allowing dividends and bonus distributions in good times, as there is no linkage between the accounting equity (cumulative retaining earnings) and amounts available for distributions, which are defined within the requirements of Solvency II or within the requirements at national level, independently from the IFRS accounting.
-Finally, EFRAG notes that the transparent nature of the IFRS 17 information has the benefit for investors to react timely to any changes at hand, thereby avoiding cliff-effects.
-(Appendix III paragraphs 483 to 507).
+There is no indication that IFRS 17 in isolation would lead to any significant changes in European insurers' decisions on asset allocation or holding periods (Appendix III paragraphs 96 to 124); - On procyclicality and volatility, EFRAG believes that IFRS 17 has mixed effects on procyclicality.
+IFRS 17 may result in more volatile financial performance measures because of the use of a current measurement.
+However, from the evidence collected, it is not likely that this volatility has the potential to play a specific role in producing pro-cyclical or anti-cyclical effects.
+EFRAG also assesses that IFRS 17 does not have the potential to reinforce economic cycles, such as overstating profits and thus allowing dividends and bonus distributions in good times, as in general there is no linkage between the accounting equity (cumulative retaining earnings) and amounts available for distributions, which are mainly defined within the requirements of Solvency II or within the requirements at national level, independently from the IFRS accounting.
+Finally, EFRAG notes that the transparent nature of the IFRS 17 information has the benefit for investors to be able to react timely to any changes at hand, thereby avoiding cliff-effects.
+(Appendix III paragraphs 488 to 519).